CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * Title GUI -> TitleScreen.java, TitleScreenController.java, sample.fxml.
   * A titlescreen is displayed to the user and promts the user to login.
 Functionality to the backend of our program is implemented to login to a user.
   * CourseOverview GUI's class is created in the same format as a Screen class and is being implemented.
+  * Added a GPA label to the Courseoverview class
+  * Tidyed up the scene transitions by starting in the Menu Screen.
+(Created a back button to move back)
 * Rebekah Barber
   * To Do List Scene -> ListScene.java, ListSceneController.java, ListScene.fxml
   * Options Scene -> OptionsScene.java, OptionsSceneController.java, OptionsScene.fxml